murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Crawling Procedure.md

 ---
 # Navigating through Dungeons
 ### Pace
 Exploring a dungeon is by default considered to be a slow affair, to account for careful exploration, footing, and checking for traps and obstacles.
+The average speed by which a party progresses is 300' per Dungeon Turn.

-If desired, the party can explicitly state they want to travel at a Fast Pace which will cut the time spent traveling through Passageways down by 50% (rounded up).
+If desired, the party can explicitly state they want to travel at a Fast Pace, progressing 3000' per Dungeon Turn instead.
+This can only be done in areas that they already know their way in, or which are straightforward.
+Any Stealth, Survival or Perception checks made while traveling at a fast pace are made with Disadvantage.

 ### Lighting
 Unless a Dungeon has its own source of illumination, characters will probably want to carry a source of light.
 Even characters with Darkvision will have a difficult time properly navigating and exploring a fully dark Dungeon.